-The bill aims to increase the supply of condominiums in Washington by expanding the types of condominium buildings that can be subject to express warranties of quality and express warranty insurance coverage.
+The bill aims to increase the supply of condominiums in Washington by expanding the types of condominium buildings that can be covered by an express warranty of quality and express warranty insurance.
 It amends RCW 64.90.675 to clarify that for condominium units created on or after the effective date of the bill, a declarant or dealer is not subject to implied warranties of quality if they provide an express warranty of quality and insurance coverage that meets specific requirements.
 These requirements include acknowledgment by the purchaser, coverage for defects by both the unit owner and the owners association, and minimum coverage periods for various types of defects.

 Statutes affected: